perladvent/perldotcom/content/article/_pub_2003_03_07_apocalypse6.md

         multi *push (@array, *@list, +$how) {...}

-tï¿½en we can say:
+t�en we can say:

         push(@foo, how => "rapidly", 1,2,3)</pre~
     and it's no longer ambiguous.
-Since dhow is iï¿½ the named-only zone, it can never be set positionally, and the old calls to:
+Since dhow is i� the named-only zone, it can never be set positionally, and the old calls to:

         push(@foo, 1,2,3);